Using the Pharmacy

 If you originally filled your prescription at another pharmacy, we can transfer any remaining refills, if it is a prescription we carry.

-If you need a new or refill prescription written, Health Services will need to receive records of your most recent PAP Smear test results and gynecological exam.
+If you need a new or refill birth control prescription written, we will need to receive records of your most recent physical exam.
 If you don't have this information, Health Services provides PAP Smears and gynecological exams.
-Appointments are available by calling (603) 862-1806 or online.
+Appointments are available by calling (603) 862-2856 or online.

 - We accept prescriptions that are written, called in or faxed